Insider Q&A: Google's Annie Jean-Baptiste on inclusion

 A: We all have to have a part in this work.
 The biggest way we we’ve been able to do that is to make sure that it’s not just our inclusion champions who are driving this work.
 So we are educating product managers, engineers, marketers, etc. and everyone has a role to play in it.
 It doesn’t just live within one team.
 It also doesn’t live just within people who have been historically underrepresented.
 It’s all of our responsibility.

-Q: How do you how do you do pushback to these efforts, both from within and outside of the company?
+Q: How do you deal with pushback to these efforts, both from within and outside of the company?

 A: What we try to do is help them understand that this isn’t just mitigation of potentially insensitive work but it is also a ton of opportunity.
 So when you look at the underrepresented groups, there are 1 billion people in the world with a disability.
 The U.S. Black population has one-fourth of the purchasing power.
 So it’s really important that we bust the misconception that underrepresented groups don’t necessarily have power because that’s not true.